-To set up an appointment with Casey Hampton School of Economics Academic Advisor, please email him directly.
-Students interested in speaking with Matthew Oliver, Director of Undergraduate Programs, Danny Hughes, Director of Graduate Programs, or Tibor Besedes, Director of Doctoral Programs, should contact them directly.
+Undergraduate students interested in speaking with School Chair Dr. Laura Taylor, Dr. Matthew Oliver, Director of Undergraduate Programs, Dr. Danny Hughes, Director of Graduate Programs, or Dr. Tibor Besedes, Director of Doctoral Programs, should contact them directly.

 When do I get to register for courses?

 Registration begins first with graduate students, then seniors, juniors, sophomores, and freshmen.
 All incoming freshmen and transfer students will register during their FASET orientation.
 For registrations dates for the upcoming semester, please see the Georgia Tech Academic Calendar.

 Students are assigned a specific time slot during which they can register each semester called a time ticket.
 Students may access the "Add/Drop Classes" option only during their time ticket.
 In order to access registration during the specified time, please follow these steps:

 - Log into Buzzport

 - On the Home tab, locate the "Registration and Student Services" channel

 - Select the "Registration - OSCAR" link